New Open Access Model for ICPS: Frequently Asked Questions

 I am the organizer of a conference, and plan to apply for publication in ICPS.
 Where can I find further information on how the changes may affect my conference planning?

-Please refer to the detailed FAQs for Conference Organizers.
+Please refer to the detailed Guidance for Conference Organizers.

 I am the author of a paper that I plan to submit to an ICPS conference.
 Where can I find further information on how the changes may affect my publishing plans?

-Please refer to the detailed FAQs for Conference Authors.
+Please refer to the detailed Guidance for Conference Authors.

 Why is ACM changing to an Open Access publishing model for ICPS?

 The change to an Open Access (OA) model for ICPS is a major step in ACM’s journey toward fully OA publication of all content on the ACM Digital Library (DL).
 This is a precursor to ACM’s comprehensive shift to OA for its entire conference and journals program, which we expect to complete by December 2025.
 Our rationale for the “OA flip” is as follows: